neu-cs2100/cs2100-pg-handout-testhw3/README.md

 * Critical thinking about algorithmic bias and social equity

 ## Overview
+Note: This assignment is an extension to the previous assignment (HW 2), in which you wrote tests for the sorting and data_loader modules.
+In this assignment, you will implement these modules yourself.
+In addition to this, you will also create a visualization tool to plot the location of the cases on a map, and perform equity analysis on the data based on different metrics.

 You will analyze 311 service request data to explore how municipal services are distributed across different neighborhoods and demographics.
 311 systems allow residents to report non-emergency issues like potholes, broken streetlights, noise complaints, and other quality-of-life concerns.

 ### Dataset Options